 FAP has a thirty-year concession agreement with Port Qasim under which it has the right to build, own and operate a state-of-the-art and automated grain and fertilizer terminal.
 Financial close was achieved in July 2008 with construction commencing on a 9 hectare area which was under water and required reclamation in September 2008.
 The project was completed in a record time of twenty-four months with first vessel to berth in December 2010.

-FAP also has 15 acres back up area which can be developed for an additional 500,000 metric tons of storage.
+FAP also has 17 acres back up area which is planned for development for an additional 500,000 Ton of storage and setup of associated process industries.
 FAP is an approved contractor of United Nations World Food Programme and also has exclusive rights for handling of dry non-containerized cargoes at Port Qasim.

 Salient Features of the Terminal

 Multi-purpose import and export Terminal